|

 are relying more on short, brief self-report

-measures that tap targeted symptoms or problem
+measures that tap targeted symptoms or

-clinicians' time.
-Implications and limitations
+considerable clinicians' time.
+Implications

-of the findings are discussed.
+and limitations of the findings are

 PMID: 9760737 [PubMed - indexed for MEDLINE]